Artistic Team

 Music Director

-Brent Douglas is in his third season as Music Director of The Venice Chorale.
+Brent Douglas is in his fourth season as Music Director of The Venice Chorale.
 He is also the Founder and Artistic Director of Venice Opera and Chorus Master for Gulfshore Opera.
 He recently appeared with the Vidin Symphony Orchestra (Bulgaria) and the Mediterranean Opera Studio and Festival (Sicily).
 In addition, he performs as a keyboardist with leading Florida ensembles, including The Florida Orchestra, Sarasota Orchestra, the Naples Philharmonic, and St. Pete Baroque.

 Brent’s career spans symphonic, operatic, and choral music, bringing him to stages across the U.S. and internationally with collaborations including the London Classical Players, Berlin Sinfonietta, and the National Women’s Chorus of Cuba.
 He previously served as Director of Orchestra and Chorus at Eckerd College for nine years and Assistant Conductor of the Tampa Bay Symphony for two seasons.
 He has conducted at renowned festivals such as the Vienna Summer Music Festival, Eastern Music Festival in North Carolina, and MusicaRiva Festival in Italy.
 A career highlight was his groundbreaking blacklight production of The Magic Flute with the Düsseldorf Lyric Opera in Germany.